Shadow Cabinet of Jenny Shipley

 New Zealand political leader Jenny Shipley assembled a "shadow cabinet" within the National Party caucus after her election to the position of Leader of the Opposition in 1999.
 She composed this of individuals who acted for the party as spokespeople in assigned roles while she was Leader of the Opposition (1999–2001).

-As the National Party formed the largest party not in government at the time, the frontbench team was as a result the Official Opposition within the New Zealand House of Representatives.
+As the National Party formed the largest party not in government at the time, the shadow cabinet was as a result the Official Opposition within the New Zealand House of Representatives.

-Frontbench team
+Portfolio allocations

+January 2001

+The list below contains a list of Shipley's spokespeople and their respective roles after an early 2001 portfolio reshuffle.
+The portfolio allocations were announced on 31 January 2001 and the rankings were announced on 12 February, after Bill English was elected the party's deputy leader.

+December 1999

+The first Shipley shadow cabinet was announced after National lost the 1999 election.
 The list below contains a list of Shipley's spokespeople and their respective roles as announced in December 1999.